-When Hurricane Irma started to zero in on Alida and Kelley Fore’s 2,321-square-foot log home near Orlando last September, they weren’t too concerned.
+When Hurricane Irma started to zero in on Alida and Kelley Fore’s 2,321-square-foot log home near Orlando in September 2017, they weren’t too concerned.
 They had been through this same scenario less than a year before, when Hurricane Matthew’s high winds and driving rain ripped through their area.
 Their log home and outbuildings withstood the severe weather with no issues whatsoever.

 With Matthew, the only damage to their property consisted of a few dead trees and limbs that fell during the highest winds.
 Nothing came near their home or any of their outbuildings.
 They didn’t even bother to evacuate.

 So, when Irma turned its fury toward land, they felt confident.
 However, when they realized that this massive Cat-4 storm was bearing directly down on them, with the strongest part of the storm getting ready to hit them with a force far greater than Matthew, they decided to batten down the hatches and get out of its way.

 Back in 2006, when Kelley and Alida were planning their three-bedroom, two-bath log home, they chose a company that specialized in logs milled from bald cypress, a native species that naturally resists insects, mold and rot and performs perfectly in Florida’s hot, humid climate.
 They also insisted that the home be built to specifications that would enable it to withstand the severe weather that is common in Florida.
 They used double-pane windows

 and reinforced framing, as well as a thicker, low-gauge metal roof built to withstand high winds.
 They knew that these choices would pay off one day, and they have.
 According to Kelley, their house is “built sturdy as a rock.”
 See also Your Guide to Replacing Windows in a Log Home